 X. Financial Projections

 Provide financial information for opening day pro forma and quarterly projections for the three years of operations.
 Also provide annual totals for the Income Statement.
-The line items in the financial statements should be consistent with the Consolidated Reports of Condition and Income or the Thrift Financial Report (Report)11 so that projected items may be compared conveniently with actual performance.
+The line items in the financial statements should be consistent with the Consolidated Reports of Condition and Income (Report) so that projected items may be compared conveniently with actual performance.
 The following reports should be used: